Nexera-Foundation/Minimalistic-ERC-7208/README.md

 Thank you for your interest in ERC-7208!

-Please contact [Nexera Foundation](https://www.nexera.foundation/) to integrate all your interactions with the project.
+Please contact [Nexera](https://www.nexera.network/) to integrate all your interactions with the project.

 ## 📜 **9.
 License**